PonPrabhas/Youtube-comment-sentiment-analysis/README.md

 URLs, scrape the comments, and visualize the sentiment results.
 This solution provides an intuitive and user-friendly way to understand the general sentiment expressed in YouTube comment sections

+In this project, You first need to run YouTubeTrain.ipynb file, then you got model.pkl and vectorizer.pkl Replace the pickle files in your app.py code and run the flask app

+This web application uses Pycharm for app with Flask framework for the web applicaiton and Google colab for training the model